climatescope/climatescope.org/app/_en_insights/climate-policy.md

 <b>Figure 12:</b> Emissions trend and targets in Latin America and Caribbean

 ![Figure 12](/assets/images/content/insights/policy/CS2017_Climate_Figure12.jpg)

-*Source: International Energy Agency, UNFCCC, Climatescope.
+<small>*Source: International Energy Agency, UNFCCC, Climatescope.
 Note: includes 26 Latin America and Caribbean countries.
 Trend has been derived using historical emissions from 2000 to 2012.
-Targets were rebased to International Energy Agency’s figures for consistency purpose.*
+Targets were rebased to International Energy Agency’s figures for consistency purpose.*</small>

 Most notably, this means Latin America and the Caribbean can collectively achieve its unconditional target by mitigating emissions from the electricity sector alone.
 Based on current share of thermal generation technologies, we estimate that these countries could achieve the goal by mitigating around 128MtCO2e from oil generation, 122MtCO2e from gas and 95MtCO2e from coal, which represent around 506TWh generation per year.